Engineering: Business

-Business Engineering deals with the relationship between professional engineering, IT systems, business administration and change management.
+Business engineering deals with the relationship between professional engineering, IT systems, business administration and change management.
 Engineering management or "Management engineering" is a specialized field of management concerned with engineering practice or the engineering industry sector.

 The demand for management-focused engineers (or from the opposite perspective, managers with an understanding of engineering), has resulted in the development of specialized engineering management degrees that develop the knowledge and skills needed for these roles.
 During an engineering management course, students will develop industrial engineering skills, knowledge, and expertise, alongside knowledge of business administration, management techniques, and strategic thinking.
 Engineers specializing in change management must have in-depth knowledge of the application of industrial and organizational psychology principles and methods.

 Professional engineers often train as certified management consultants in the very specialized field of management consulting applied to engineering practice or the engineering sector.
-This work often deals with large scale complex business transformation or Business process management initiatives in aerospace and defence, automotive, oil and gas, machinery, pharmaceutical, food and beverage, electrical & electronics, power distribution & generation, utilities and transportation systems.
+This work often deals with large scale complex business transformation or business process management initiatives in aerospace and defence, automotive, oil and gas, machinery, pharmaceutical, food and beverage, electrical and electronics, power distribution and generation, utilities and transportation systems.
 This combination of technical engineering practice, management consulting practice, industry sector knowledge, and change management expertise enables professional engineers who are also qualified as management consultants to lead major business transformation initiatives.
 These initiatives are typically sponsored by C-level executives.

 Other fields

 In political science, the term engineering has been borrowed for the study of the subjects of social engineering and political engineering, which deal with forming political and social structures using engineering methodology coupled with political science principles.
-Marketing engineering and Financial engineering have similarly borrowed the term.
+Marketing engineering and financial engineering have similarly borrowed the term.